Arium Waiver Program

 Albany, NY, 12203

-If your renters insurance policy lapses during your lease for any reason (for example, non-payment or it was canceled), you will automatically be enrolled in the waiver program and will be charged a monthly waiver program fee as outlined on your Liability Waiver Lease Addendum.
+If your policy lapses during your lease for any reason (non-payment or it was canceled), you will automatically be enrolled in the waiver program and will be charged a monthly fee for the program.

-If your carrier will not add an Additional Interest (the Community Name) as required by the lease, we will be unable to accept that insurance policy.
-You may find coverage elsewhere that offers the appropriate insurance or do nothing.
-If you do nothing, you will be automatically enrolled in the LeaseTrack program and you will be charged a monthly waiver program fee as outlined on your Liability Waiver Lease Addendum.
+If your carrier will not add an Additional Interest as required by Insurance Waiver Lease Addendum, we will be unable to accept that insurance policy.
+You may call 800-430-8075 to obtain appropriate coverage or do nothing, and you will be automatically enrolled in waiver program, and you will be charged a monthly fee as outlined on your Insurance Waiver Lease Addendum.

 Your community has outsourced all insurance tracking and management to LeaseTrack.
 As such, all insurance information or questions must be submitted to LeaseTrack directly and they will update your landlord and/or property manager with your information.